 The mission of the Vertebrate Section is to:

-Our vertebrate specimens are actively used by the university faculty, students, and researchers for scientific research, as well as by the general public for science education, artistry and understanding of natural history in general.
-All vertebrate specimen data are available online to everyone at the ARCTOS database (see the links below for each taxon).
+Vertebrate specimens are actively used by university faculty, students, and researchers for scientific research, as well as by the general public for science education, artistry, and natural history programming.
+All vertebrate specimen data are available online at ARCTOS.

 Amphibians and Reptiles

 The geographic scope of our bird specimens is global representing 38 countries, including over two hundred from Colombia.
 But as in all of our collections, the emphasis is on Colorado species (over 80% represented) and collecting from the early 1800s to the present.
 Nearly 6,000 specimens were donated by the Colorado College Museum in Colorado Springs in the 1960s.
 This material includes the collection of Charles E. Aiken, a pioneer ornithologist in Colorado, and dates back to 1805.
 The bird collection is also home to several specimens of iconic extinct species such as Passenger Pigeons and Carolina Parakeets.
 Our egg and nest collection is of historic value, containing specimens mainly from Colorado and parts of the midwest, and featuring groundwork laid by Denis Gale and G. Morrison on Boulder County avifauna from the late 1800s.
-Specimen data are available on ARCTOS database: birds.
+Specimen data are available on ARCTOS: birds and ARCTOS: eggs and nests.